-- 2.1 Approves the surrender of the existing Tenant's long lease at the Learie Constantine Centre in order to achieve vacant possession.
-See Appendix 1. - 2.2 Approves the granting of a three year contracted out lease (with a mutual rolling break option after the first six months) to the Tenant.
-The Tenant will occupy the Units as temporary accommodation whilst the new Centre is being developed.
-See Appendix 5. - 2.3 Approves the grant of a new 125-year lease of the 43-47 Dudden Hill Lane Community Centre site to the Tenant on similar terms once the redevelopment has completed.
-New lease details are set out in Appendix 2.
+- 2.1 Approves the surrender of the existing lease at The Brent Indian Community Centre in order that vacant possession may be achieved.
+See Appendix 1. - 2.2 Approves the grant of a new 125 year lease of the 19 Dudden Hill Lane Community Centre site to the Tenant on similar terms once the redevelopment has completed.
+The new lease details are set out in Appendix 2. - 2.3 Notes and agrees the contents of the side-letter between Brent Council and the Shree Kshatriya Association UK to enable the relocation of the Tenant to 2A Villiers Road, whilst 19 Dudden Hill Lane is under redevelopment.
+See Side Letter at Appendix 3.